-Ericsson chairman says will not stand for re-election
+Chairman of struggling Ericsson to stand down

-STOCKHOLM The chairman of struggling Swedish mobile equipment firm Ericsson said on Wednesday he would not stand for re-election at the company's next AGM in 2018.
+STOCKHOLM The chairman of struggling Swedish mobile equipment company Ericsson plans to stand down before the company's next annual meeting in 2018, he said on Wednesday.

+Ericsson's shares have lost almost half their value in the last two years and the company reported a loss of 12.3 billion Swedish crowns ($1.45 billion) in the first quarter, forcing a strategy rethink by new CEO Borje Ekholm who will refocus the group on core network equipment sales.

-Leif Johansson, who has been chairman since 2011, said Ericsson's new CEO, Borje Ekholm, had put in place a turnaround strategy and there had been changes in ownership.
+Leif Johansson, 65, has been chairman since 2011.
+With the turnaround strategy in place and recent changes in ownership, it was time to step aside, he said.

 "It is natural to let the owners jointly propose a chairman and well ahead of this I want to announce that I will not be available for a next term," he said in a statement.